All SSAT Middle Level Reading Resources

 The author is primarily astonished and awestruck by the intensity and extent of the sea-wave and the forces at work within the Earth’s interior.
 This can be seen in excerpts such as “the sea rose and fell several times in a remarkable manner" and the manner in which the author expresses “awe” at the distance traveled by the sea-wave in spite of the obstacles presented by the formation of the land.
 It might be reasonable to state that the author’s attitude is “reverence,” but this means deep respect, and whilst the author clearly has “respect” for the working of the Earth’s interior, he is more “astonished” and full of “awe” than he is “reverent.”
 Likewise, the use of the word “contemplate” at the beginning of the second paragraph might suggest the author is adopting an attitude of “introspection"; however, this is closer to the author’s attitude on the conclusions that can be derived from the awe-inspiring and intense power of the sea-wave, rather than his attitude towards the sea-wave itself.

-Example Question #3 : Authorial Attitude, Tone, And Purpose In Argumentative Science Passages
+Example Question #2 : Determining Authorial Attitude In Argumentative Science Passages

 Adapted from “The Stars” by Sir Robert S. Ball in Wonders of Earth, Sea, and Sky (1902, ed.
 Edward Singleton Holden)